apache/brpc/docs/en/client.md

 - No class named brpc::Client.

 # Channel
-Client-side is the one sending requests, it's called [brpc::Channel](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/channel.h) rather "Client" in brpc.
-A channel may represent the communication line to one server or multiple servers, which can be used to call that Server's services.
+Client-side sends requests.
+It's called [Channel](http://icode.baidu.com/repo/baidu/opensource/baidu-rpc/files/master/blob/src/brpc/channel.h) rather "Client" in brpc.
+A channel may represent a communication line to one server or multiple servers, which can be used to call services.

-A Channel can be **shared by all threads**.
-Yon don't need to create separate Channel for each thread, and you don't need to protect Channel.CallMethod with lock.
-But creation/Init/destroying of Channel is **not** thread-safe,  make sure the channel is initialized and destroyed only by one thread.
+A Channel can be **shared by all threads** in the process.
+Yon don't need to create separate Channels for each thread, and you don't need to synchronize Channel.CallMethod with lock.
+However creation and destroying of Channel is **not** thread-safe,  make sure the channel is initialized and destroyed only by one thread.

-Some RPC implementations have so-called "ClientManager", including configurations and resource management of the client-side, which is not needed by brpc. "thread-num", "connection-type" put in "ClientManager" are supported either via brpc::ChannelOptions or a global gflag.
+Some RPC implementations have so-called "ClientManager", including configurations and resource management at the client-side, which is not needed by brpc. "thread-num", "connection-type" such parameters are either in brpc::ChannelOptions or global gflags.
 Advantages of doing so:

 1. Convenience.
-You don't have to pass in a "ClientManager" when the Channel is created, and you don't have to store the "ClientManager".
-Otherwise many code have to pass "ClientManager" layer by layer, which is troublesome. gflags makes configurations of some global behaviors easier.
+You don't have to pass a "ClientManager" when the Channel is created, and you don't have to store the "ClientManager".
+Otherwise many code have to pass "ClientManager" layer by layer, which is troublesome. gflags makes configurations of global behaviors easier.
 2. Share resources.
-For example, server and channel share background threads. (workers of bthread)
+For example, servers and channels in brpc share background threads (workers of bthread).
 3. Better management of Lifetime.
 Destructing a "ClientManager" is very error-prone, which is managed by brpc right now.

 Like most classes, Channel must be **Init()**-ed before usage.
-Parameters take default values when options is NULL.
-If you want to use non-default values, just code as follows:
+Parameters take default values when `options` is NULL.
+If you want to use non-default values, code as follows:
 ```c++
 brpc::ChannelOptions options;  // including default values
 options.xxx = yyy;
 ...
 channel.Init(..., &options);
 ```
-Note that Channel does not modify `options` and not access `options` when Init() is complete, thus options is put on stack generally as in above code.
+Note that Channel neither modifies `options` nor accesses `options` after completion of Init(), thus options can be put on stack safely as in above code.
+Channel.options() gets options being used by the Channel.

 Init() can connect one server or multiple servers(a cluster).

-# Connect one server
+# Connect a server

 ```c++
 // Take default values when options is NULL.